The Hope of the Gospel

 Ephesians 2:8-9: For by grace are ye saved through faith; and that not of yourselves: it is the gift of God: Not of works, lest any man should boast.

-The Good News: Jesus Christ Provides the Way!
+The Good News of Jesus Christ

 Believe and Receive Jesus Christ as Your Redeemer